The Human Life

 In this book, he has distilled his years of experience into a process of twelve steps that help to resolve all sorts of difficult situations.
 These steps are designed to help us face the facts of our lives and to perceive the feelings and emotions that arise from our destiny.

-Julian Sleigh is a Christian Community priest and counselor who works in South Africa.
-He is the author of Friends and Lovers, a sensitive look at the issues surrounding friendship. intimacy and loyalty, and Thirteen to Nineteen, a book for parents with teenagers.
+Julian Sleigh (1927-2013) was a Christian Community priest and counselor who worked in South Africa.
+He is also the author of Friends and Lovers, a sensitive look at the issues surrounding friendship. intimacy and loyalty, and Thirteen to Nineteen, a book for parents with teenagers.

 The Anthroposophical Understanding of the Soul